-The management of physical distribution of goods is interesting not only for its practical applicability, but also for theoretical research, because this type of problems belongs to the NP-hard problems, that can be characterized as a problem, cannot be solved in polynomial time by deterministic algorithm; and therefore it is difficult to obtain optimal solution (usually for large-scale problems).
+The management of physical distribution of goods is interesting not only for its practical applicability, but also for theoretical research, because this type of problems belong to the NP-hard problems, that can be characterized as problem, cannot be solved in polynomial time by deterministic algorithm, and therefore it is difficult to obtain optimal solution (usually for large-scale problems).

 The practical problems of physical distribution often include the need to respect the time restriction.
-Often we consider time restrictions result from the earliest possible time of service, the latest possible time of service, the service during the given time interval etc. The above mentioned terms are known as time windows.
-If it is necessary to consider only the earliest possible time of service or the last possible time of service, the problem is referred to as a problem with soft delivery time windows constraints; in the case of restriction with time interval with given lower and upper limit, the problem is referred to as problem with hard delivery time windows constraints, e.g. Desrosiers, Dumas, Solomon, and Soumis [21].
+Oftentimes, we consider time restriction that are a consequence of earliest possible time of service, the latest possible time of service, the service during the given time interval etc. The above mentioned terms are known as time windows.
+If it is necessary to consider only the earliest possible time of service or the last possible time of service, the problem is known as problem with soft delivery time windows constraints, in case of restriction with time interval with given lower and upper limit the problem is known as problem with hard delivery time windows constraints, e.g. Desrosiers, Dumas, Solomon, and Soumis [21].

 Further on, the most important problems with time windows will be presented.
-Even if those problems are well-known, we try to introduce the literature that indicates the progress in their formulation and solution.
+Even if those problems are well known, we try to introduce the sources that indicate the progress in their formulation and solution.

-1 The Most Important Problems
+1 The most Important Problems

 The routing and scheduling problems generally involve the assignment of vehicle (fleet of vehicles) to trips such the corresponding cost is minimal.
-The models often need to be generalized by time dimension in the form time window constraint in that way that by some supply nodes the earliest time of service of the node needs to be during time interval, so that it must not begin before the prespecified limit and must not finish after a pre-specified deadline, when each supply node needs a specified time to serve.
+The models often need to be generalized by time dimension in the form time window constraint in that way that by some supply nodes the earliest time of service of the node need to be during time interval, so that it must not begin before the pre-specified limit and must not finish after a pre-specified deadline, when each supply node needs a specified time to serve.
 A vehicle is not permitted to arrive at a supply node after the deadline.
 However, sometimes it is possible to wait for service when a vehicle arrives before the earliest limit (the models include waiting).
-Some of the models propose the restriction only in the way the vehicle needs to arrive within a specific time window, some nodes involve breaking the time window at the cost (penalty).
-Sometimes it restricted also the earliest possible time in which the vehicle can arrive to the depot.
+Some of the models propose the restriction only in the way the vehicle needs to arrive within a specific time window, some modes involves breaking the time window at the cost (penalty).
+Sometimes it restricted also the earliest possible time in which the vehicle can leave the depot and (or) the latest possible time in which the vehicle can arrive to the depot.
 All of the problems can be formulated on a weighted graph, where the weights represent distance, time, cost, etc.